SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    ``U+0000`` to ``U+D7FF`` inclusive or ``U+E000`` to ``U+10FFFF`` inclusive.
    Unicode scalars do not include the Unicode :newTerm:`surrogate pair` code points in the range ``U+D800`` to ``U+DFFF`` inclusive.

+Note that not all 21-bit Unicode scalars are assigned to a character --- some scalars are reserved for future assignment.
+Scalars that have been assigned to a character typically also have a name, such as ``LATIN SMALL LETTER A`` and ``FRONT-FACING BABY CHICK`` in the examples above.

 .. _StringsAndCharacters_SpecialCharactersInStringLiterals: